mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

   Perform a relational integrity check which returns information about any orphaned record found.
+This command can only be run using local mode.

 **Format**